Slimer210/involution-2023/README.md

 3. I was promised to attend coding competitions next year;-;

+4. Lazy to open another repo for my coding assignments

 ## My targets
 I wish to solve at least a question a day to "call off" a tired day (but seriously as a high school student, this is impossible for me).
 And also by the time I'm solving questions, I can "help" others on their programming journey (since copying code is very easy)